NikkiBytes/Brain_Pipeline/Singularity_Containers/README_singularity.md

 ### Running Singularity Containers
 This README contains details for running the currently available Singularity containers.

-Log into RENCI:
+Log into your HPC:

+        RENCI:

         $ ssh -XY your_account@ht4.renci.org
         $ {your_password}

-Singularity Containers are located in the ~/Singularity_Containers folder:
+Change to the directory holding your containers:
         $ cd /projects/niblab/bids_projects/Singularity_Containers